wbic16/exollama/README.md

 ## shell scripts

-Scripts installed during deployment come from the root directory of this repo, and from epochs/epoch-1.
-A summary of each script is given below.
+A summary of each script deployed during setup is given below.

 * agent-name.sh: Displays the name of a given agent identified by ID
 * agent-step.sh: Runs the next agent step for a given agent ID